 If you have been fasting for a few days before your enema, you will be able to hold more solution.
-This is because there is no new new waste entering the colon.
+This is because there is no new waste entering the colon.
 If you are administering a series of enemas, you will find you can retain more solution each time as the colon gets cleaner.

 If you are nervous about administering an enema, start with a low volume enema (about 500ml) for your first try.
-This will relieve any anxiety about the procedure, and then you can proceed to taking in a higher volume of solution.
+This will relieve any anxiety about the procedure, and then you can proceed to take in a higher volume of solution.

 You might be surprised how much the colon can actually take in.
 Colon size does vary; an adult colon can hold between 3L and 6L of water.
 The average is about 4L.
 It is rare for most individuals to hold more than 3L, (unless they are on a cleansing or fasting regime) because there is usually a fair amount of fecal matter built up in the colon.

 There is some fear of high-volume enemas, but these larger enemas have been advocated by many reputable Doctors throughout the last century and are regarded as completely safe if you follow common sense guidelines.
-In his book ‘The home hand-book of domestic hygiene and rational medicine’ Dr. Kellogg recommends enemas ranging from 4-6L for a variety of conditions.
-High-volume enemas are used by many, and are not to be feared.
+In his book ‘The home handbook of domestic hygiene and rational medicine’ Dr Kellogg recommends enemas ranging from 4-6L for a variety of conditions.
+High-volume enemas are used by many and are not to be feared.

 Some practitioners even suggest that you should do a series of high volume enemas to obtain the best results.
-In his book ‘Back To Eden’ Dr. Kloss recommends repeating enemas until 4L can be held for 5-10 minutes.
+In his book ‘Back To Eden’ Dr Kloss recommends repeating enemas until 4L can be held for 5-10 minutes.
 He suggests that one should repeat the high volume enema several times until what is evacuated is only the clear fluid, free of fecal matter.
-Dr. Swartout, author of ‘Modern Medical Counselor’, similarly states states that one must hold as much water as possible, and repeat the procedure until a clear bowel movement is achieved.
+Dr. Swartout, author of ‘Modern Medical Counselor’, similarly states that one must hold as much water as possible, and repeat the procedure until a clear bowel movement is achieved.

-Even though many Doctors recommend to keep going until what comes out is completely clear, a lot of the advice comes from before 1950 when diets consisted of primarily whole foods and the colon was much cleaner in general.
-Today, the average person eats a fair amount of refined an processed foods.
+Even though many Doctors recommend to keep going until what comes out is clear, a lot of the advice comes from before 1950 when diets consisted of primarily whole foods, and the colon was much cleaner in general.
+Today, the average person eats a fair amount of refined and processed foods.
 The average diet today is low in fiber, which causes more waste to accumulate in the colon.
 Even if you eat healthy now, poor eating habits in the past will have had an impact in the colon.
 Trying to get it all cleared out in one go, may be a bit overenthusiastic.